-Based on an attraction at Disneyland, the Country Bear Jamboree, "The Country Bears" (2002) is one in a long line of live action Disney family films.
-The movie is a satire of Behind the ...
-See full summary »
+Based on an attraction at Disneyland, the Country Bear Jamboree, this movie is one in a long line of live action Disney family films.
+The movie is a satire of Behind the Music rock and roll...

-Based on an attraction at Disneyland, the Country Bear Jamboree, "The Country Bears" (2002) is one in a long line of live action Disney family films.
-The movie is a satire of Behind the Music rock & roll bands.
+Based on an attraction at Disneyland, the Country Bear Jamboree, this movie is one in a long line of live action Disney family films.
+The movie is a satire of Behind the Music rock and roll bands.
 Beary, a young bear raised by a human family in a world where humans and talking bears coexist, attempts to trace his roots.
 He meets up with the Country Bears, a long-since broken-up band, a parody of bands like the Eagles.
 Beary helps the Country Bears reunite for one final concert, while searching for who he truly is.
 Written by

 When Henry is talking to Ted on the pay phone in the background you see the bus dirty just after they wash then when the bus pulls away once again it is clean just like when it came out of the car wash.
 See more »

 8 of 11 people found this review helpful.

 Was this review helpful to you?